ErpNetDocs/tech/modules/applications/rental/index.md

 ### Rent Lease Contracts Navigator

-Contains the lease contracts for rental assets, providing a centralized location for managing and reviewing lease agreements.
+Contains all existing lease contract agreements issued for rental assets, also offering the ability to create new ones.

 ### Transactions Navigator

-Access all transaction records, including the records of handover and handing-over activities related to the rental assets.
+Gives access to all transaction records associated with a lease contract, including those for handover and handing-over activities.

 ## Functions

-The **Functions** section includes tools that facilitate the day-to-day management of leasing activities.
+This section includes tools that facilitate the day-to-day management of lease activities.

-It offers functionalities that help users keep track of key dates and events, ensuring smooth operation and timely actions.
+It offers functionalities that help you stay on track with key dates and schedules.

 ![picture](pictures/Lease_out_functions_25_06.png)

 ### Calendar

-Manage and track important dates and events related to lease contracts and transactions, ensuring timely renewals and compliance.
+The Calendar provides a quick overview of all of your rental assets' **work schedules**, showing you from when they have been leased and until when.

+This lets you know immediately when they will be free to lease again.

 ## Reports

-The **Reports** section generates comprehensive insights and summaries of the leasing activities.
+Rental allows you to generate comprehensive reports summarizing your leasing activities.

-These reports help users monitor the status of assets, track lease contract details, and review transaction histories.
+These include monitoring the status of assets, tracking lease contract details, and reviewing transaction history.

 ![picture](pictures/Lease_out_reports_25_06.png)

-### Assets status
+### Assets status report

-Provides a comprehensive overview of the current status of all assets, helping users to monitor asset availability and condition.
+Provides a comprehensive overview of the current status of all assets, revealing their current availability and condition.

 ### Lease Contracts – Lines

-Breaks down the details of each lease contract, providing line-by-line insights into contract terms and conditions.
+Breaks down each lease contract into its lines, giving insights into contract terms and conditions.

 ### Transactions – Lines